hintron/jailhouse/mgh/README-MGH.md

     ./start_handbrake.sh

-Also, optionally monitor core frequencies using CoreFreq with this script:
+Also, optionally monitor core frequencies in a separate terminal using CoreFreq with this script:

     ./start_corefreq.sh